Submission Wish List

 Young Adult

-I'm open to most genres for YA, but especially fantasy, romance, romantasy, speculative fiction, and light-sci-fi.
-A contemporary novel with a good hook also works.
+I'm open to most commercial YA, but especially fantasy, romantasy, speculative fiction, light-sci-fi and thriller.
+I would also love genre blends.

 I would really like to read things you’d call fun and delightful.
 I generally don’t like problem novels, or anything too depressing.